nadia-nh/rc-survivors-game/README.md

 <img width="640" height="480" alt="godot-underwater-survivors screenshot" src="screenshot-rc-survivors.png" />

-A small collaborative game built at the [The Recurse Center](https://recurse.com) using [Godot](https://godotengine.org/) by [Nadia Heredia](https://github.com/nadia-nh), [Scott Sheffield](https://github.com/scottsheffield), [Sasha Mishkin](https://github.com/sasha-of-the-pixels), and [Joseph Abrahamson](https://github.com/tel).
+A small game built at the [The Recurse Center](https://recurse.com) using [Godot](https://godotengine.org/) by [Nadia Heredia](https://github.com/nadia-nh), [Scott Sheffield](https://github.com/scottsheffield), [Sasha Mishkin](https://github.com/sasha-of-the-pixels), and [Joseph Abrahamson](https://github.com/tel).

 You play as an octopus swimming in the water, moving around to avoid incoming fish.
-There is no combat or health system, if enough fish catch up to the octopus, they will continuously follow it, eventually making it impossible to move.
+There is no combat or health system, the fish continuously follow the player, and if enough fish catch up to them, they won’t be able to move anymore.

-Be careful and avoid the incoming fish for as long as you can.
+Be careful and avoid the incoming fish for as long as you can!

 ## Running the game